Home > Short-Term Health Insurance > Missouri Short-Term Health Insurance

 Is short-term health insurance available for purchase in Missouri?

 Yes.
-As of 2024, at least eight insurers offered short-term health insurance in Missouri.
+As of early 2026, at least five insurers offered short-term health insurance in Missouri.
+Available plan durations ranged from six months to 36 months, depending on the insurer and the specific policy.

 Which short-term plan durations are permitted under Missouri rules?